TamirPerek/PlayerPoints/README.md

 Lightweight PWA to track points across rounds in analog card games.
 Add players, record per-round scores (including negatives), edit or delete rounds, and see live standings and winners.

+## Hosted

+The app is hosted at: https://tamirperek.github.io/PlayerPoints/

 ## Features
 - Create and rename players; remove players as needed
 - Add rounds with numeric inputs optimized for mobile (numeric keyboard, negative numbers allowed)